Invasive Plants Impact Us All

 On the Prescott National Forest, Dalmatian toadflax, tamarisk, spotted knapweed, bull thistle, scotch thistle, Russian olive ,and many other invasive/noxious weeds are found.
 To help you identify invasive/noxious weeds, the PNF is featuring 4 weeds a year (one every 3 months) on this web page.

-Whitetop (Cardaria draba) is an invasive plant that thrives in Central Arizona's climate and crowds out native species.
-Whitetops are persistent plants; and dense, impenetrable stands of knapweed can displace desirable vegetation.
-They readily establish on disturbed sites, especially along roadsides, railways, waste and cleared areas, and overgrazed rangeland.
+Salt Cedar (Tamarix) is an invasive plant that thrives along Central Arizona's waterways, using lots of water, crowding out native species, and taking over beaches.
+Tamarix are persistent plants; and dense, impenetrable stands of tamarix can displace desirable vegetation.

 Please, Report Invasive Weeds